thilowrona/seismic_deep_learning/README.md

 ![alt text](https://github.com/thilowrona/seismic_deep_learning/blob/master/image.png)

 Here we are sharing our code, tutorials and examples used to interpret geological structures (e.g. faults, salt bodies and horizones) in 2-D and/or 3-D seismic reflection data using deep learning.
 The repository is organised in a series of tutorials (Jupyter notebooks) with increasing degree of difficulty.
-We show step-by-step how to: (1) load seismic data, (2) train a model and (3) apply the model to an entire dataset.
+We show step-by-step how to: (1) load seismic data, (2) train a model and (3) apply the model to map different geological structures.
 You can find a few visual examples on our [poster](https://www.thilowrona.com/posters) and more technical details in our [preprint](https://eartharxiv.org/repository/view/1683/).

 To get started, you don't need any special hardware, software, data or experience - just a bit of time.
 Check out [tutorial-1/tutorial-1.ipyng](https://github.com/thilowrona/seismic_deep_learning/blob/master/tutorial-1/tutorial-1.ipynb).